@stomp/stompjs

 readonly connectedVersion: string;

-version of STOMP protocol negotiated with the server, READONLY
+The version of the STOMP protocol negotiated with the server during connection.

 property connectHeaders